Cannon Street

 Cannon Street is a road in the City of London, the historic nucleus of London and its modern financial centre.
-It runs roughly parallel with the River Thames, about 250 m north of it, in the north of the City.
+It runs roughly parallel with the River Thames, about 250 m north of it, in the south of the City.

 It is the site of the ancient London Stone and gave its name to Cannon Street station, a mainline railway terminus and connected London Underground station.

 Etymology

 The area around Cannon Street was initially the place of residence of the candle-makers.
 The name first appears as Candelwrichstrete (i.e. "Candlewright Street") in 1190.
 The name was shortened over 60 times as a result of the local cockney dialect and settled on Cannon Street in the 17th century, and is therefore not related to the firearms.
 The ward of Candlewick is named after the street.

 A Cannon Street in Birmingham, according to the archives of Birmingham Central Library, is named after the London street.

 Candleriggs, a street in Glasgow, has a name of the same origin and meaning.